 To put this in perspective, “for academic year 2017-18, the average institutional discount rate—or the percentage of total gross tuition and fee revenue institutions give back to students as grant-based financial aid—was an estimated 49.9 percent for first-time, full-time freshmen and 44.8 percent for all undergraduates.”

 Why is this happening?
-The recent survey indicates that private colleges utilize discounts by offering them as “merit scholarships,” in attempt to flatter and recruit more applicants.
+The survey indicates that private colleges utilize discounts by offering them as “merit scholarships,” in attempt to flatter and recruit more applicants.
 In reality, they are more closely related to a discount than anything.
 Either way, it means that students are saving on tuition -which is what matters.

 Where can you find these discounted tuition prices?
 Apparently, the higher the acceptance rate, the better the odds of obtaining these tuition price deals.